 Death of British general Sir Isaac Brock, at the Battle of Queenston Heights - Canada, 1812

 The Fathers of Canadian Confederation, which would happen later in 1867

 The other time in which the liberal bias and political correctness become excessive arrives when the series enters the 20th Century, and the series glowingly portrays the Canadian socialists and communists.
 The series sympathetically portrays the class envy rhetoric of the Marxist tradition, demonizing the supposedly evil capitalists, and giving bleeding-heart portrayals of the poor.
 The series blames the United States for not only its own Red Scare, but Canada's.
 (The United States does deserve responsibility for its own Red Scare, but not for Canada's.)
-And finally, the series dramatizes various left-wing social causes, and condemns the presence of nuclear weapons in Canada.
+And finally, the series dramatizes various left-wing social causes, and condemns the presence of American nuclear weapons in Canada.